davidjnevin/vocab_extractor/README.md

-# Vocabulary Extractor (Early Beta)
+# Vocab Extractor (Early Beta Tokenizer)

-This script extracts unique vocabulary words from a collection of English class reports in `.doc` and `.docx` formats.
-It stores the extracted vocabulary words in a SQLite database.
+Vocab Extractor is a Python script that processes Microsoft Word documents and extracts unique words and their part of speech (POS) tags.
+The extracted words and POS tags are then saved in an SQLite database.

 ## Functionality

-The script performs the following tasks:
+The script follows these steps:

-1. Recursively searches for `.doc` and `.docx` files in the `reports` folder.
+1. Read Word documents (.docx files) from a specified directory
-2. Reads the content of each file using the `python-docx` library.
+2. Extract the text content from each document
-3. Extracts vocabulary words from the file content using regular expressions.
+3. Tokenize the text using the nltk library
-4. Creates a SQLite database to store the unique vocabulary words.
+4. Determine the POS tags for each token
+5. Store the unique words and their POS tags in an SQLite database

+## Test Suite

+A comprehensive test suite is available to test the functionality of the Vocab Extractor.
+The test suite covers the following areas:

+- Extracting vocabulary from text
+- Reading file contents
+- Creating a database connection
-5. Inserts the extracted vocabulary words into the database, ignoring duplicates.
+- Inserting words into the database
-6. Processes files in batches of 100 to efficiently handle a large number of files.

-## Testing

-The script includes a test suite that tests the individual functions.
+- Processing reports
+- Batching files
+- Processing all reports

 To run the tests, make sure you have `pytest` installed: